Streetcars in Washington, D.C.: The switch to electric power

-Horsecars, though an improvement over horse drawn wagons, were slow, dirty and inefficient.
+Horsecars, though an improvement over horse-drawn wagons, were slow, dirty and inefficient.
 Horses needed to be housed and fed, created large amounts of waste, had difficulty climbing hills and were difficult to dispose of.
-Almost as soon as they were instituted, companies began looking for alternatives.
+Early horsecar companies soon began looking for alternative means of motive power.
 For example, the Washington and Georgetown experimented with a steam motor car in the 1870s and 1880s which was run on Pennsylvania Avenue NW near the Capitol several times, but was never placed in permanent use.

-In 1883, Frank Sprague, an 1878 Naval Academy graduate, resigned from the Navy to work for Thomas Edison.
-He began his work in Richmond, Virginia, where, on February 2, 1888, he placed into service the first successful electric streetcar system in the United States.

-After 1888, many cities, including Washington, turned to electric-powered streetcars.
-Steam engines within power stations turned generators that produced the electricity needed to operate the streetcars.
-In most such cities (but not Washington), overhead wires installed over streets transmitted electricity from the power stations to long poles mounted on the roofs of the streetcars.
-A new name was soon developed for streetcars powered by electricity in this manner; they were called trolley cars.

-Conversion of Washington's horse cars to mechanical and electrical power
+On February 2, 1888, the first successful electric streetcar system in the United States began to operate in Richmond, Virginia.
+The Richmond Union Passenger Railway was the result of five years of work by Frank Sprague, an 1878 Naval Academy graduate who had resigned his commission to work for Thomas Edison.
+Richmond's example drew intense interest from many cities, including Washington.

 On March 2, 1889, the District's government authorized every streetcar company in Washington to switch from horse power to underground cable or to electricity provided by battery or underground wire.
+At least two D.C. streetcar companies would install cable mechanisms at great expense only to switch to electric power.

+Others moved straight to electrically powered trolleys.
+But the editor of the Washington Star newspaper led a successful crusade against the use of overhead wires strung along streets to transmit electricity from steam-driven power stations to the streetcars themselves.
+Instead of this method, common in other cities but which the editor found aesthetically displeasing, D.C. would adopt a far more expensive and finicky system involving an electrical conduit laid between rails in the street.

-In 1890, the District authorized companies to sell stock to pay for the upgrades - provided that the upgrades did not involve overhead wires.
-In 1892, one-horse cars were banned within the city, and by 1894 Congress began requiring companies to switch to something other than horse power while continuing to disallow overhead lines within the city.
+In 1890, the District authorized companies to sell stock to pay for the upgrades.
+In 1892, one-horse cars were banned within the city, and by 1894 Congress began requiring companies to switch to something other than horse power.

 New electric streetcar companies

+By 1888, Washington was expanding north of Boundary Street NW into the hills of Washington Heights and Petworth.
+Boundary Street was becoming such a misnomer that in 1890 it was renamed Florida Avenue.
+Climbing the hills to the new parts of the city was difficult for horses, but electric streetcars could do it easily.
+In the year following the successful demonstration of the Richmond streetcar, four electric streetcar companies were incorporated in Washington, D.C.